cisoun/nest/doc/Assert.md

 >  Module: `nest/assert`

-Provides assertion utilities that can be toggled.
+Provides assertion utilities that can be toggled on or off.

 > [!WARNING]
 > To activate assertions, set the `ASSERT` environement variable to 1.